githubixx/ansible-role-hetzner-floating-ip/README.md

 # automatically.
 hetzner_floating_ipv4_filename: "99-floating-ipv4"

-# By default "eth0" is the only interface that already exists.
-# This is the interface name that will be created and the
-# floating IPv4 assigned.
-# NOTE: This value isn't used for systems that manage networking
-# via netplan.io (which is true for Ubuntu 20.04 e.g.).
-In this
-# case the floating IP will be additionally added to "eth0"
-# interface.
-hetzner_floating_ipv4_iface: "eth0:1"

 # Filename that contains the floating v6 IP configuration in
 # "/etc/network/interfaces.d/". ".cfg" suffix will be appended
 # automatically.
 hetzner_floating_ipv6_filename: "99-floating-ipv6"

-# By default "eth0" is the only interface that already exists.
-# This is the interface name that will be created and the
-# floating IPv6 assigned.
-# NOTE: This value isn't used for systems that manage networking
-# via netplan.io (which is true for Ubuntu 20.04 e.g.).
-In this
-# case the floating IP will be additionally added to "eth0"
-# interface.
-hetzner_floating_ipv6_iface: "eth0:1"
 ```

 Just adding the variables above isn't enough.
 If you just define this variables nothing will be deployed.
 Additionally you need to set a few variables per host in `host_vars`.
 E.g. to add a IPv4 floating IP and use this floating IP as source IP you can add this variable and settings: